Memphis, Tennessee: River port

 Memphis has the second-busiest cargo port on the Mississippi River, which is also the fourth-busiest inland port in the United States.
 The International Port of Memphis covers both the Tennessee and Arkansas sides of the Mississippi River from river mile 725 (km 1167) to mile 740 (km 1191).
 A focal point of the river port is the industrial park on President's Island, just south of Downtown Memphis.

 Bridges

 Four railroad and highway bridges cross the Mississippi River at Memphis.
-In order of their opening years, these are the Frisco Bridge (1892, single-track rail), the Harahan Bridge (1916, a road-rail bridge until 1949, currently carries double-track rail), the Memphis-Arkansas Memorial Bridge (Highway, 1949; later incorporated into Interstate 55), and the Hernando de Soto Bridge (Interstate 40, 1973).
+In order of their opening years, these are the Frisco Bridge (1892, single-track rail), the Harahan Bridge (1916, a road-rail bridge until 1949, currently carries double-track rail), the Memphis-Arkansas Memorial Bridge (Highway, 1949; later incorporated into I-55), and the Hernando de Soto Bridge (I-40, 1973).
 A bicycle/pedestrian walkway opened along the Harahan Bridge in late 2016, utilizing the former westbound roadway.